 Students will take home example milled boards that they can later assemble into DIY projects.

-Students will be provided with circuit board milling materials.
+$5 materials fee is required on the first day of class; payable to the Instructor.
+For this fee, students will receive a circuit board milling materials.
 Bringing a laptop is useful but not necessary.

 Suggested prequisite is Artisan’s Asylum “Intro to Basic Electronics” or equivalent; no prequistes necessary.